Elohim's Only Begotten Son

 Yahushua in His prayer to His Heavenly Father in John 17:5 says: “And now, O Father, glorify Thou Me with Thine own self WITH THE GLORY WHICH I HAD WITH THEE BEFORE THE WORLD WAS."
 Here we see Yahushua in His pre-incarnate state of Deity . . . with the glory of all creation given to Him by the Father.
 What a glory He had with His Father in His pre-incarnate, pre-human state!
 Yahushua did not begin His existence at Bethlehem.

-Again, Yahushua spoke of His pre-incarnate state, when He said: “What and if ye shall see the Son of man ascend up to where He was before?"
+Again, Yahushua spoke of His pre-incarnate state, when He said: “What and if you shall see the Son of man ascend up to where He was before?"
 (John 6:62).
-Another powerful Scripture on the pre-existence of the Messiah is John 3:13. ”And no man hath ascended up to heaven, but He that came down from heaven, even the Son of man which is in heaven.”
+Another powerful Scripture on the pre-existence of Messiah is John 3:13. ”And no man hath ascended up to heaven, but He that came down from heaven, even the Son of man which is in heaven.”
 So our Master had a pre-existence with His Father before He came into the world as a human being at Bethlehem.

 Yahushua in His pre-incarnate state was a Heavenly Being.
 He had a great work and ministry prior to coming to be born at Bethlehem.
 But His GREATEST work was the WORK OF REDEMPTION.
 His coming to this earth to die as the Lamb or Sacrifice for sin.